olin/clubs/charters/Aerial-Competitive-Racing-at-Olin.md

 *Last modified 2016-06-17*

 ##Purpose
 We like things that fly and people who fly them.
-We want to teach the skills of flying, the knowledge unmanned aircraft function, and spread the joy of flying!
+We want to teach the skills of flying, the knowledge of unmanned aircraft function, and spread the joy of flying!

 ##Membership
 Membership is open to all who are interested!
 We welcome anyone of any background and experience level.